Before understanding the concept of DMARC record, it is important to have a basic knowledge of “what is DMARC”.

 DMARC Policy informs email receivers and other mailbox service providers about the required action that should be taken when an email authentication fails.
 These policies prevent email domains from email spoofing but the user must have adopted DMARC.
 There are three main DMARC policies: none, quarantine, and reject.

 Under this policy, the email receiver does not take any action if emails fail DMARC authentication.
 Emails are simply sent into the receiver’s inbox while the domain owner gets the information of spoofed emails with the DMARC report data.

-Here, emails receivers are instructed to inspect emails that have failed the DMARC authorization.
+Here, email receivers are instructed to inspect emails that have failed the DMARC authorization.
 The email is delivered into either junk or spam folder.
 Although, the policy entirely depends upon how the user sets it.

-This policy indicates that all the emails that have failed any of the parameters, are rejected and restricted from being sent to the receiver.
+This policy indicates that all the emails that have failed any of the parameters are rejected and restricted from being sent to the receiver.
 In any case, if a user wishes to change any policy, it might take days to regenerate new policies.

 To get more insight on DMARC policies, click here.

-How DMARC Record Works?
+How does DMARC Record Work?

 DMARC records are published with subdomain label _dmarc in DNS, for example, _dmarc.xyz.com.
 This is compared to SPF at xyz.com and DKIM at selector._dmoinkey.xyz.com.

 TXT resource records comprise of name=value tags, which are separated by semicolons, just as SPF and DKIM.